Where memories are collected

-The museum celebrates rural life, and the importance of agriculture and farmers who provide us with food.
+Farmtown Park is the home of the Hastings County Museum of Agricultural Heritage in Stirling, Ontario, which celebrates the culture of rural Ontario and the importance of agriculture and the farmers who provide us with safe, local food.

 Find out about cheese and butter making and the development of farm machinery.
 Walk through Heritage Village, our unique country town from the 1930’s.
 Visit our one-room school house and explore the Discovery Centre with the amazing collection of toy trucks, tractors and cars.
 Listen to stories and and watch videos at A Growing Heritage.

 We are open May Two-Four Weekend to September 30, 10-4 (last admission at 3).
 We are accessible and have wheel chairs.